jiosaa/jiosaa/README.md

 I’m interested in web development both frontend and backend.

-I’m currently learning Software Engineering and various programming languages.
+I’m currently learning other web development frameworks and Software Engineering.

 I’m looking to collaborate on any web development projects.